 The key message of this chapter is that early specialization and early selection greatly reduce the potential of gifted children, resulting in a large-scale loss of 'talent' at subsequent stages.
 Above all, the child should be immersed in sports and have the opportunity to try out other sports that will have a positive impact on overall development.

 Another conclusion is that early recruitment takes place on the principle: we know who we are looking for, but we don’t know who we are watching!

-Lack of knowledge in above all the field of children's development and how they can learn leads to a large number of mistakes in recruitment to academies and, as a result, expulsion from academy structures at a later date.
-A much better solution is to identify and select children at a later date, where the risk of error still exists but is much reduced.
+Lack of knowledge in above all the field of children's development and how they can learn leads to many mistakes in recruitment to academies and, as a result, expulsion from academy structures later.
+A much better solution is to identify and select children later, where the risk of error still exists but is much reduced.

 Too often, recruitment is subordinated to the player profile that an academy’s first team may need.
 Such a profile in terms of soft, social and psychological as well as physical abilities should not be applied to children and adolescents before or during puberty.
 When children are profiled in this way, we cannot in any way assess the power of a young player who is still to undergo developmental changes that affect the learning process.